How To Know What Type of Dog You are Getting

 The way that I know to determine what type of dog you are getting is by doing a temperament test.
 It isn’t necessarily evaluating aggression, which is what people may think, but it is getting to know the dog’s behavior, the good and the bad.
 You want to put it through tests to see what comes out.
 This will aid in ensuring the right fit for a dog and owner, or dog and handler in the case of a working dog.
 All too often people get a dog based on the cute factor, which is a huge mistake.
 Instead, make a logical decision by figuring out what type of dog you are getting.

 In initial temperament testing, you want to look for what the dog does when it first sees you.
 Does it dip its head and tuck its ears back slightly, does it tuck its tail between its legs and hide behind someone or does it perk up and jump towards you.
 These examples help you assess the dog’s confidence.
 Because you are a stranger, it may behave one way, and then once you have a bond or rapport with the dog, the reaction when seeing you next time will be different.
 The dog that tucks its tail and displays fearfulness is one I would stay away from as a fearful dog is the hardest to work with.
 It will only come out of its shell when it’s ready, you can’t accelerate that training or force the dog to feel comfortable.
 It requires a lot of work, time and patience.
 However, if you are patient and will give the dog what it needs which is surprising not love first.
 Then maybe you would be just fine in getting a fearful type of dog.
-Here is Dog Training Tips!
+Here are Dog Training Tips!
 If you get a fearful/timid dog it needs a lot of exercises, a job/hobby, to view you as the leader and a wonderful Dog Trainer in Los Angeles.
 After all of those needs are met then a lot of affection, but only when the dog is displaying confidence and coming out of its shell.

 As part of temperament testing, be sure to watch the feeding.
 Make arrangements to feed the dog a full meal and watch how the dog eats.
 Does the dog graze, eat right away or eat with haste.
 You can learn a lot about a dog by the way it consumes food.
 If it doesn’t show much interest in the food, then it could have some separation anxiety issues.
 Being more focused on the human than eating is not necessarily a good thing.
 This is a dog and one of its primary behaviors is to eat.
-When Myself Ryan Matthews select a dog, I want to see it eat everything right away.
+When Myself Ryan Matthews selects a dog, I want to see it eat everything right away.
 It is displaying the inherent desire of a dog for hunting and eating above social activities, which is the natural order of priorities and indicates good health.
 You need to be silent and observant during this process so as not to interfere with what the dog will do instinctively.

 If the dog eats right away and frantically, then you need to gradually step closer to the dog as it eats, testing the dog’s aggression and potential resource guarding.
 It may growl or tense up in its shoulders and neck area where the fur may stand up.
 This is a sign of food aggression/resource guarding.
 If the dog demonstrates intense desire to dominate that particular resource, be careful if you have a child that might disturb the dog while eating.